noiseprotocol/noise_spec/noise.md

 Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., and also by HOMQV and SIGMA from Hugo Krawzcyk.

-Feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.
+General feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.

 Thanks to Tom Ritter and Karthikeyan Bhargavan for editorial feedback.

-Moxie Marlinspike, Christian Winnerlein, and Hugo Krawzcyk provided feedback on key derivation.
+Moxie Marlinspike, Hugo Krawzcyk, Samuel Neves, Christian Winnerlein, J.P.
+Aumasson, and Jason Donenfeld provided helpful input and feedback on the key derivation design.

+The BLAKE2 team (in particular J.P.
+Aumasson, Samuel Neves, and Zooko) provided helpful discussion on using BLAKE2 with Noise.

 Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on much earlier versions.